lotspaih/lotspaih/README.md

 [![Stand With Ukraine](https://raw.githubusercontent.com/vshymanskyy/StandWithUkraine/main/badges/StandWithUkraine.svg)](https://stand-with-ukraine.pp.ua)

 👋 Hello!
-I'm Mark, a continuously learning information technologist with a focus on project management, process automation, data wrangling, and documentation.
+I'm Mark, a continuously learning IT generalist with a focus on project management, process automation, data wrangling, and documentation.

 :school: I work in K-12 public education as a [systems administrator](https://xkcd.com/705/) where I help manage, support, and integrate educational technology solutions into classroom instruction, remote learning, and district operations.